tfnbstn/machine-learning/README.md

 # Machine Learning Methods and Applications

-This section includes some Machine Learning applications using R and reports.
+This section includes some Machine Learning applications and reports using R.

 ## Contents